gregfullard/100-days-of-code/log.md

 **Thoughts:** My goodness, seems I have forgetten everything about CSS again :( And after a short stint on the back-end

 **Links:** N/A

+### Day 49: 2020-05-06

+**Today's Progress:**
+Still busy with the Project Landing Page project from FreeCodeCamp.
+Struggling a bit to find sufficient time to really focus at the moment.
+HTML markup finished at least, but CSS file is still empty

+**Thoughts:** To get good at this I will need to: Compile my own cheat sheets, Build at least one website per week

+**Links:** N/A